The Cyprus Tourist Guides Association, CTGA, was established in 1964 and its headquarters are in Nicosia, Cyprus:

 Nature and Geology are no less important with the Natural Reserves of Akamas, the Salt Lakes at Akrotiri and in Larnaca, the Geopark on the Troodos Mountain.
 Cyprus’s picturesque beaches are the place to spot turtles visiting to lay their eggs on the hot sand.

-Troodos Mountain rose from the ocean 92 million years ago as result of volcanic explosions.
+The genesis of Troodos Mountain took place through a series of complex tectonic processes which began 92 million years ago.
 With is 62 geoplaces the Troodos Geopark is member of an international network of Geoparks.
 It is high in the list of interest for world’s geologists who can visit and study the seabed right at the top of the tallest mountain in Cyprus.

 Cyprus hosts 2000 species and sub-species of flowering flora while nature trails take visitors on a unique journey through trees, streams, bridges and birds.